 It’s also helpful if the feeder is off the ground.
 It prevents your silly chickens from running through it and tracking poop into it.
 Poop carries diseases such as coccidiosis.
 Besides, who likes eating poop?
 (I’m not raising my hand).
 It also helps prevent waste.
 A good rule of thumb for feeder height: The height of the back of your smallest chicken.

 You might have heard the term coccidoisis before and so you’re considering using medicated feed to prevent it.
-If you got your chicks vaccinated, do NOT use medicated feed as it will counteract the vaccine and make both the vaccine and medicated feed useless.
+If you got your chicks vaccinated for Mareks vaccinations (the only type of vaccinations we offer), you may use medicated feed.
+(What is Mareks Disease?)
+However, if you got them vaccinated for coccidiosis (we do not offer a coccidiosis vaccine) do not use medicated feed as it will counteract the vaccine and make both the vaccine and medicated feed useless.
 If you keep your chicken living quarters clean and dry they are much less likely to struggle with disease.
 Coccidiosis thrives in overcrowded, overheated, dirty, damp conditions.
 Free ranging poultry will build natural immunity to the disease because they will get exposed to small amounts of it which are present in every barnyard.
 For this reason, commercial operations are usually the most at risk for coccidiosis.

 Free ranging your poultry is something we always recommend since it provides healthier chickens with a well balanced diet of insects along with stronger immune systems.

 Grit is something that chickens need to grind and digest their food since they don’t have teeth.
 Grit is made up of sand, dirt, and small rocks that chickens store in their crop where the food is ground up.
 Free ranging chickens will naturally pick up grit as they peck and scratch around on the ground in search of bugs and other things to eat.
 You only need to provide grit if your poultry isn’t allowed to free range outdoors.